-There’s no question that there are some very special places to go hiking, but the best spots for a hike with kids are really in the eye of the beholder.
+There’s no question that there are some very special places to go hiking near Indianapolis, but the best spots for a hike with kids are really in the eye of the beholder.
 We look for hikes with a variety of trail distances and terrain.
 We love places that have nature centers or special kits or nature backpacks for making the hike more interactive with nature.

 The EcoLab at Marian University

-This is our top pick for hiking with young children and preschoolers.
+This is our top pick for hiking near Indianapolis with young children and preschoolers because it’s such a hidden gem.
 The EcoLab at Marian University is open to the public for exploration and is also available for field trips, guided hikes, summer camps, and more.
 The NMP EcoLab boasts native plants, birds, beavers, bugs, owls, and more wildlife.
 There are so many things to see at the EcoLab, and there are even scheduled nature programs during certain times of the year.
 Check the calendar for birdwatches, beaver educational events, and more.